-Dr. Derek Larson was born and raised in Chicago and completed his Internal Medicine training at the University of Chicago (NorthShore) where he was awarded Resident of the Year for 3 consecutive years followed by a Chief Resident year at the same institution in which he was granted an academic position at the University of Chicago as a clinician educator.
-He thereafter completed his fellowship training in Nephrology at Washington University in St. Louis.
+Dr. Derek Larson was born and raised in Chicago and completed his Internal Medicine training at the University of Chicago (NorthShore).
+He was awarded “Resident of the Year” for three consecutive years, followed by a Chief Resident year at the same institution, in which he was granted an academic position at the University of Chicago as a clinician educator.
+He completed his fellowship training in Nephrology at Washington University in St. Louis.

 Dr. Larson has published numerous peer-reviewed research articles and book chapters relating to chronic kidney disease, anemia, intravenous iron preparations, bone/mineral metabolism and transplant nephrology.
 In addition to being Board Certified in both Internal Medicine and Nephrology, he is also certified as a Clinical Specialist in Hypertension by the American Society of Hypertension.